C2SM-RCM/emiproc/README.md

 Preprocessing of the emissions for the online emission module of cosmo.
 Produces gridded annual emissions as well as temporal and vertical profiles.

+## Installation
+To use the code, just download or clone the repository.
+The code does not need to be installed, but it has the following requirements on third-party packages:

+* Python (>= 3.6)
+* cartopy
+* netCDF4
+* numpy
+* shapely

+Please note emission inventories are not included in the repository, but have to be obtained separately.

 ## Quickstart

 1. Take one of the configuration files and adjust it to your case.